toroc/school-portfolio/foursquare-how-to/readme.md

 #How-To: Foursquare API

 ##About
-A how to guide for the Foursquare API.
+A Node App featuring a how to guide for the Foursquare API.

 ##Installation
 Clone the directory and run `npm install` to get dependencies.